 - Prove you've got those HR superpowers in your resume bullet points.
 Show measurable evidence in your experience and education sections.

 - Use “other” sections to fit you to the job like shrink wrap.
 Include awards, publications, conferences, and commendations.

 Do you have questions on how to write a great resume for Human Resources?
-Not sure how to describe your skills or achievements?
+Not sure how to describe your skills or achievements on an entry-level HR resume?
 Give us a shout in the comments!
 We love to help!

 About Zety’s Editorial Process

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.